pydanny/django-friends-graph/README.rst

         ...
         (r'^graph/', include('friends_graph.urls')),
     )

+You'll need to move the django-friends-graph media files into wherever you store media in your project.

 You should be able to go to /graph/<my-user-name> and see yourself and all your friends.

 TODO